seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 });
 {% endhighlight %}

->I'm not going to cover details of using FastRoute in ReactPHP project.
+>*I'm not going to cover details of using FastRoute in ReactPHP project.
 Instead, we will focus on writing controllers and database quires.
-If you are interested you can read about it in [Using Router With ReactPHP Http Component]({% post_url 2018-03-13-using-router-with-reactphp-http %}){:target="_blank"}.
+If you are interested you can read about it in [Using Router With ReactPHP Http Component]({% post_url 2018-03-13-using-router-with-reactphp-http %}){:target="_blank"}.*

 Inside we check method and path of the request. `$routeInfo[0]` contains the result of the matching.
 If the request matches one of the defined routes we execute a corresponding controller with a request object and matched params (if they were defined).
 Otherwise we return `404` response.

-The first endpoint of our simple Api is ready.
-In response to GET request to `/users` path we return a json representation of users.
+The first endpoint of our simple API is ready.
+In response to GET request to `/users` path we return a JSON representation of users.

-## Create a new user
+## Create a New User
+### POST /users

-Create a new controller `$createUser`.
+Create a new middleware (controller) `$createUser`.
 For this endpoint we use the same path `/users` but request method will be `POST`:

 {% highlight php %}
 <?php